50 Everyday Habits That Can Make You Look Younger

 Meditate or do yoga

 Research suggests meditation may slow aging by reducing stress, improving well-being, and adjusting hormonal factors, Dr. Seppala says.
-Yoga and deep-breathing can also help increase outward signs of attractiveness.
+Yoga and deep breathing can also help increase outward signs of attractiveness.
 “These techniques help you relax, open your heart, and center yourself—which gives you a more calm, centered appearance rather than being riddled with stress, which increases aging and makes you look older,” Dr. Orloff says.
-Next, check out 50 fashion secrets personal stylists won’t tell you for free.